 What is ACC Transitions?

-- It's a 100% free 12-week program that builds confidence and key academic skills
+- Free 12-week program that builds confidence and key academic skills in reading, writing, and math

-- It's intense preparation to get you equipped to enter college - and succeed
+- Intense preparation to get you equipped to enter ACC-- and succeed

 What will it do for me?